IoTpower/esp8266-ard-sniff/README.md

 ### What do I see?

-The first number is the channel of the monitored WiFi where the package has been captured.
-The second number is the length of the package and the the following columns are the Addr1, Addr2, Addr3, and Addr4 of the MAC header of the captured WiFi package.
+The first number is the channel of the monitored WiFi transmissions where the package has been captured.
+The second number is the length of the package and the following columns are the Addr1, Addr2, Addr3, and Addr4 of the MAC header of the captured WiFi package.
 The delay times and times of scanning a specific channel can be adjusted.